Soda Stereo (album): Critical reception

 Upon release the album received a positive reaction from music critics.
 Contemporary critics conclude that while the album is not one of the best in the band's discography, it shows the potential of what the band would eventually do in later efforts.
 Joaquín Vismara from Silencio called the album "just the first step in a career that was characterized by knowing how to go for more" while Juan Carlos Ballesta from La Dosis said about the album that "thirty-five years later it may sound somewhat naive, inconsistent with respect to the following albums or even derived from the British scene, but its freshness and self-confidence is undeniable, it was the beginning of an influential story of immense repercussion".
 Additionally, Mario Fernández Bitar, author of biographies of the band, said that "the first album is a perfect kick that anticipates where they can reach".

 Several songs from the album have been included in lists of best songs from both Argentine and Latin American rock.
 American magazine All Borde included "Trátame Suavemente" and "Un Misil en Mi Placard" in their list of "500 Best Iberoamerican Rock Songs" at numbers 417 and 444, respectively, while Argentine website Rock.com placed "Te Hacen Falta Vitaminas" at 73 in their list of "100 Best Argentine Rock Songs".

 Track listing

-All music is composed by Gustavo Cerati, expect when noted.
+All music is composed by Gustavo Cerati, except where noted.